james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 ```

 The returned list of import file names must have an extension.
 If there is no extension, add `.md` to the end of the filename.
-### def describe_interface(spec_path: str) -> SectionBlock
+### def describe_dependency_interfaces(spec_path: str) -> Section

-Finds all the blocks that are likely to describe the interface of the module.
-Will have titles like "Interface" or "Usage".
+Describes all the interfaces that we need to be aware of to implement this module - visits all dependencies of the spec file and collects the exported API details from each spec file we depend on.

+- We create a list of `dependencies_to_visit` that are required to understand this interface by calling `list_import_for_block` on all `TextBlock`s in the spec file
+- Then we loop while we still have `dependencies_to_visit`
+	- We call `get_public_interface_blocks` on each unvisited dependency
+	- We call list_import_for_block on all the TextBlocks in the dependency we are visiting
+	- We add any new unvisited dependencies to the to_visit list
+- When this loop is finished we have a complete set of interface descriptions that is required for this file

+#### def get_public_interface_blocks(spec_path: str) -> Section

-For each second level block (`##`), ask claude-haiku if the block with this title is likely describing the interface or usage instructions for the module by other python modules.
-Include any second level block which is describing the interface of the module in the output context block.
-Also include any top level TextBlock in the output context block.
+This function reads the spec file, and for each second level block (`##`), checks if the title is "Interface", "Usage", "Api",  "public" or "exported" (ignore case) and therefore this block is describing the interface or usage instructions for the module by other python modules.
+Include any second level block which is describing the interface of the module in the output Section.
+Also include any top level TextBlock in the output.

-Once we've created the SectionBlock with only the relevant blocks, we call list_imports() on it to get the dependencies that are required to understand this interface, then we load those files (remember that these files are relative to the spec file, not the current working directory), call describe_interface() on them, and prepend the result to the SectionBlock (this is the extra required context that is needed to understand the interface).
-We ignore dependencies already in this interface, and we stop when we have no more dependencies to load.

 #### Import Resolution and Error Handling